Penn Arts & Sciences Logo

 Research Interests

-Lisa Mitchell's current research interests include translations of transnationally-circulating political ideas and practices; the multiple genealogies of democracy in India; Indian democracy between elections; and the street and the railway station as spaces of political communication.
+Lisa Mitchell's current research interests include the government job in India; translations of transnationally-circulating political ideas and practices; the multiple genealogies of democracy in India; Indian democracy between elections; and the street and the railway station as spaces of political communication.
 Her research centers on the Telugu-speaking regions of southern India, including Telangana and Andhra Pradesh.
 Earlier research traced the rise and fall of language as a new foundational category for the reorganization of literary production, history-writing, pedagogical practices, and assertions of socio-political identity in southern India.
 Additional teaching interests include intellectual and conceptual histories of South Asia in global context; the city and the built environment in South Asia; urban credit networks; and commodities in transnational history.

 Selected Publications